navikt/hm-rapids-and-rivers-v2/README.md

 # hm-rapid-and-rivers-v2
 ## About
-Rapids and riversn (R&R) concept based on ideas of Fred George
+Rapids and Rivers (R&R) concept based on ideas of Fred George

 ## Core
 Main NAV implementations